dev-nilo/dev-nilo/README.md

 <p align="left">
   💼 I work with SQL and AdvPL, a TOTVS Protheus internal language.
 It's inspired on Clipper; <br />
-  🔥 Interesting fact: I'm also a Brazilian Military Firefighter.
+  🔥 Fun fact: I'm also a Brazilian Military Firefighter.
 </p>

 <div>